Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Introduction

-Within the FFM framework, our goal is to estimate the covariance matrix function $\bSigma_y=\bSigma_{\chi} + \bSigma_\varepsilon.$ Inspired by \cite{fan2013}, we impose the approximately functional sparsity assumption on $\bSigma_{\varepsilon}$ instead of $\bSigma_y$ directly giving rise to the conditional functional sparsity structure in models~(\ref{eq.model_1}) and (\ref{eq.model_2}).
-To effectively separate $\bchi_t(\cdot)$ from $\bvarepsilon_t(\cdot),$ we rely on the spiked matrix model \cite[]{wang2017asymptotics} and its functional generalization, i.e. a large nonnegative definite matrix or operator-valued matrix $\bLambda=\bL+\bS,$ where $\bL$ is low rank and its nonzero eigenvalues grow fast as $p$ diverges, whereas all the eigenvalues of $\bS$ are bounded or grow much slower.
+Within the FFM framework, our goal is to estimate the covariance matrix function $\bSigma_y=\bSigma_{\chi} + \bSigma_\varepsilon$ for model~\eqref{eq.model_1} (or $\bSigma_y=\bSigma_{\kappa} + \bSigma_\varepsilon$ for model~\eqref{eq.model_2}).
+Inspired by \cite{fan2013}, we impose the approximately functional sparsity assumption on $\bSigma_{\varepsilon}$ instead of $\bSigma_y$ directly giving rise to the conditional functional sparsity structure in models~\eqref{eq.model_1} and \eqref{eq.model_2}.
+To effectively separate $\bchi_t(\cdot)$ (or $\bkappa_t(\cdot)$) from $\bvarepsilon_t(\cdot),$ we rely on the spiked matrix model \cite[]{fan2021recent} and its functional generalization, i.e., a large nonnegative definite matrix or operator-valued matrix $\bLambda=\bL+\bS,$ where $\bL$ is low rank and its nonzero eigenvalues grow fast as $p$ diverges, whereas all the eigenvalues of $\bS$ are bounded or grow much slower.
 The spikeness pattern ensures that the large signals are concentrated on $\bL,$ which facilitates our estimation procedure.
-Specifically, for model~(\ref{eq.model_2}), with the decomposition
+Specifically, for model~\eqref{eq.model_2}, with the decomposition

-we perform MFPCA based on $\widehat \bSigma_y^{\sS},$ then estimate $\bSigma_{\chi}$ using the leading $r$ functional principal components and finally propose a novel adaptive functional thresholding procedure to estimate the sparse $\bSigma_{\varepsilon}.$ This results in a Functional Principal Orthogonal complEment Thresholding (FPOET) estimator, extending the POET methodology for large covariance matrix estimation \cite[]{fan2013,fan2018,wang2021} to the functional domain.
-Alternatively, for model~(\ref{eq.model_1}), considering the violation of nonnegative definiteness in $\bSigma_y(u,v)$ for $u \neq v,$ we utilize the nonnegative definite doubly integrated Gram covariance:
+we perform MFPCA based on $\widehat \bSigma_y^{\sS},$ then estimate $\bSigma_{\kappa}$ using the leading $r$ functional principal components and finally propose a novel adaptive functional thresholding procedure to estimate the sparse $\bSigma_{\varepsilon}.$ This results in a Functional Principal Orthogonal complEment Thresholding (FPOET) estimator, extending the POET methodology for large covariance matrix estimation \cite[]{fan2013,wang2021} to the functional domain.
+Alternatively, for model~\eqref{eq.model_1}, considering the violation of nonnegative definiteness in $\bSigma_y(u,v)$ for $u \neq v,$ we utilize the nonnegative definite doubly integrated Gram covariance:

-which is shown to be identified asymptotically as $p \rightarrow \infty.$ We propose to carry out eigenanalysis of the sample version of $\bLambda$ in (\ref{decomp.dcov}) combined with least squares to estimate $\bB,$ $\bbf_t(\cdot)$ and hence $\bSigma_{\chi},$ and then employ the same thresholding method to estimate $\bSigma_{\varepsilon}$.
-This yields an Eigenanalysis of Doubly Integrated Gram covarIance and Thresholding (DIGIT) estimator.
+which is shown to be identified asymptotically as $p \to \infty.$ We propose to carry out eigenanalysis of the sample version of $\bLambda$ in (\ref{decomp.dcov}) combined with least squares to estimate $\bB,$ $\bbf_t(\cdot)$ and hence $\bSigma_{\chi},$ and then employ the same thresholding method to estimate $\bSigma_{\varepsilon}$.
+This yields a Doubly Integrated Gram covarIance and Thresholding (DIGIT) estimator.